 Per the most recent Governor’s order, the Commission is now able to conduct hybrid meetings, with the Commissioners, applicants, and the public able to participate either electronically or in-person according to their individual circumstances with respect to COVID19.
-Per town policy, masks are required in town hall
+Per town policy, masks are required for all attendees.

 Notice is hereby given that this Commission will hold public hearings during its hybrid meeting on Tuesday, June 13, 2023 at 7:00 PM, to hear and consider the following items:

 Text Amendment – Great Pond Form-Based Code, Freestanding signs and clarifying amendments in various sections, Lewis/Winstanley Enterprises, LLC

 Text Amendment – Section 3.1.2C(3), Landscaped islands within all parking lots and Section 3.4.2C, Loading space standards, TOW

 Zone Change – 458 Windsor Avenue, From B2, A and R8 Zone to NZ Zone, 5.68 acres, TOW

 Special Use – 205 Baker Hollow Road, Section 8.6Y, Warehousing, wholesaling and/or distribution , I Zone, 20.6 acres, Alford Assoc., Inc.